npgx/yt-dlp-wrapper/README.md

 ### Fingerprint submission

 Submitting a fingerprint through this project requires an AcoustID User API KEY (you get one when you create an account), and a musicbrainz RECORDING id.
 While technically you don't need a musicbrainz id for a pure fingerprint submission, this program is supposed to help with beets, which works off musicbrainz.

-Which means that if there is no musicbrainz recording matching the audio track you want to fingerprint, _you'll have to create one_.
+This means that, if there is no musicbrainz recording matching the audio track you want to fingerprint, _you'll have to create one_.

 Other than that, the program will also query the AcoustID server to let you know if your submission went well.